 Money Market Funds - In July 2014, the SEC adopted amendments to the rules that govern money market mutual funds.
 The amendments make structural and operational reforms to address risks of excessive withdrawals over relatively short time frames by investors from money market funds, while preserving the benefits of the funds.
 Oppenheimer does not sponsor any money market funds.
 Oppenheimer utilizes such funds to a small extent for its own investment purposes and, as a result of the new rules, has extensively limited the availability of money market funds to its clients.
 Instead the Company now offers FDIC short-term bank deposits alternatives as cash sweep investments.
 The SEC and FINRA have each announced their intention to review the programs under which broker-dealers offer FDIC-insured accounts to clients and their potential impact on the financial system.
+The SEC recently proposed further amendments to the rules governing money market funds.

 Consolidated Audit Trail - The SEC approved Rule 613 on October 1, 2012 which introduced the requirement for a Consolidated Audit Trail ("CAT"), a central repository for all U.S. securities transactions that is to be utilized for monitoring of markets and for regulatory purposes by SROs and the SEC.
-The rule is in response to the Wall Street's May 6, 2010 "Flash Crash", during which the market sustained a significant decline without any underlying news or economic rationale.
+The rule is in response to Wall Street's May 6, 2010 "Flash Crash", during which the market sustained a significant decline without any underlying news or economic rationale.
 The CAT will be utilized to identify the beneficial owner in every securities transaction and to correlate that information across market participants.
 In February 2015, the SROs submitted the CAT National Market System ("NMS") Plan to create the CAT and to announce the requirements for market participants.
 On November 15, 2016, the NMS Plan was unanimously approved by the SEC.
-The NMS Plan outlines the reporting requirements for industry participants, as well as the requirements for the Plan Processor, the entity that will hold and protect the data, while making it available to authorized users.
+The NMS Plan outlines the reporting requirements for industry participants, as well as the requirements for the Plan Processor, the entity that will hold and protect the data, while making the data available to authorized users.

 U.S. broker-dealers and SROs are required to report all equity and options life cycle events to the repository on a daily basis.
 In addition, U.S. broker-dealers will be required to submit customer account information to the repository.
-This will make CAT the world's largest repository of securities transactions.
+This will make the CAT the world's largest repository of securities transactions.
 In June 2020, Oppenheimer, like other U.S. broker dealers, began reporting equity trades, and in July, 2020 non-complex option trades to the CAT.
-Oppenheimer will begin reporting complex option trades in 2021.
-Smaller broker-dealers will be required to report equity and option trades in 2021.
-The CAT NMS Plan requires SROs to define plans to eliminate duplicative reporting.
+Oppenheimer began reporting complex option trades in 2021.
+Smaller broker-dealers were required to report equity and option trades in 2021.
+The CAT NMS Plan requires SROs to create plans to eliminate duplicative reporting.

 The requirements of the CAT have been and will continue to be expensive to implement and present potential privacy issues that may not be protected under existing rule-making and may make the Company liable for improper disclosure or cybersecurity hacking of the CAT database.
 The securities industry has commenced various actions to limit the provision of personally identifiable information ("PII") to the CAT, given the potential liabilities to the provider associated with improper dissemination of such data.
-There is no predictable outcome as to the success of any such actions.
+It is not possible to predict the success of any such actions.

 Trust Company Regulation - Oppenheimer Trust is a limited purpose trust company organized under the laws of Delaware and is regulated by the Office of the State Banking Commissioner.

-The impact of any of, or more than one of, the foregoing could have a material adverse effect on our business, financial condition and results of operations.
-Certain of the rulemakings described above remain under consideration and have been subject to numerous changes and postponements in both the requirements and implementation date(s) and may become more onerous as a result of the 2020 Presidential election.
+The impact of any of, or more than one of, the foregoing regulations could have a material adverse effect on our business, financial condition and results of operations.